valenteeeen/C_Charp_CenturiesToNanoseconds/README.md

 /*
 C# CenturiesToMinutes
-Write program to enter an integer number of centuries and convert it to years, days, hours and minutes */ using System;
+Write program to enter an integer number of centuries and convert it to years, days, hours and minutes, seconds, milliseconds, microseconds, nanoseconds
+*/
+using System;